by Owen Burt

 We all know that St Patrick’s Day is a celebration of all things Irish, but how much do you actually know about the patron saint of Ireland?

-St Patricks Day 2020 falls on Tuesday 17th March, a public holiday for the people of Ireland to commemorate their patron saint.
+St Patricks Day is a public holiday for the people of Ireland to commemorate their patron saint.
 Instead of discovering where the best place is for a pint of Guinness, we thought we would dig deep and discover some surprising facts about St Patrick that you may not know.

 Discover 9 hard-to-believe facts about St Patrick below…